-Since the discovery of tidal effects on ice streams (Harrison, 1993; Anandakrishnan and Alley, 1997; Engelhardt and Kamb, 1998; Bindschadler and King, 2003; Bindschadler and Vornberger, 2003; Anandakrishnan, 2003) the interpretation and understanding of the mechanisms and impacts has continued to develop.
-Initial measurements of tidal forcing on ice were limited to the surface of the ice shelves (Williams and Robinson, 1980) and the hinging zone where ice flexure occurs near, near the grounding line (Smith, 1991; Doake et al., 1987).
-In these regions tidal effects can be simply described with analytical solutions and elastic beam theory (Holdsworth, 1969, 1977; Reeh et al., 2003).
-Measurements made by Anandakrishnan and Alley (1997) on the Kamb Ice Stream first showed that these effects were not limited to regions within a few ice thicknesses of the ocean boundary but could be transmitted far upstream.
+Since the discovery of tidal effects on ice streams (Harrison, 1993; Anandakrishnan and Alley, 1997; Engelhardt and Kamb, 1998; Bindschadler et al., 2003a, b; Anandakrishnan et al., 2003; Gudmundsson, 2006), the interpretation and understanding of the mechanisms and impacts has continued to develop.
+Initial measurements of tidal forcing on ice were limited to the surface of the ice shelves (Williams and Robinson, 1980) and the hinging zone where ice flexure occurs near the grounding line (Smith, 1991; Doake et al., 1987).
+In these regions, tidal effects can be simply described with analytical solutions and elastic beam theory (Holdsworth, 1969, 1977; Reeh et al., 2003).
+Measurements made by Anandakrishnan and Alley (1997) on the Kamb ice stream first showed that these effects were not limited to regions within a few ice thicknesses of the ocean boundary but could be transmitted far upstream.

-The next step was the realisation that horizontal ice stream velocities could be modulated by the tides, much of the initial work focused on the Whillans Ice Stream (WIS) which was shown to exhibit a stick-slip behaviour resulting from vertical ocean tides (Anandakrishnan, 2003; Bindschadler and Vornberger, 2003; Bindschadler and King, 2002; Wiene et al., 2009; Winberry et al., 2000; Sergianka et al., 2000).
-This iso stream

-10 2003; Wiens et al., 2008; Winberry et al., 2009; Sergienko et al., 2009).
-This ice stream has mean annual speeds of greater than 300 m/a but the majority of motion occurs in brief bursts over time scales less than 1 h followed by longer periods where the ice is almost stationary.
-The Whillans Ice Plain portion of the WIS is dominated by stick-slip motion and the initiation of slip events strongly correlates with tides in the Ross sea as accumulated stress is released.
+The next step was the realisation that horizontal ice stream velocities could be modulated by the tides; much of the initial work focused on the Whillans ice stream (WIS) which was shown to exhibit a stick-slip behaviour resulting from vertical ocean tides (Anandakrishnan et al., 2003; Bindschadler et al., 2003b, a; Wiens et al., 2008; Winberry et al., 2009; Sergienko et al., 2009).
+This ice stream has mean annual speeds of greater than 300 m a-1, but the majority of motion occurs in brief bursts over timescales less than 1 h followed by longer periods where the ice is almost stationary.
+The Whillans ice plain portion of the WIS is dominated by stick-slip motion, and the initiation of slip events strongly correlates with tides in the Ross Sea as accumulated stress is released.

-Subsequently it was observed that ice streams can show a long period Msf response to a short period tidal forcing at both diurnal and semi-diurnal frequencies (Gudmundsson, 2006; Murray et al., 2007, Marsh et al., 2013).
-Of all the observed tidal effects on ice streams described above, it is arguably the long period modulation in horizontal velocity, often far upstream of the grounding line, which has proven the most challenging to explain as it cannot be described by linear theory and requires a different mechanism.
+Subsequently, it was observed that ice streams can show a long-period Msf response to a short-period tidal forcing, at both diurnal and semi-diurnal frequencies (Gudmundsson, 2006; Murray et al., 2007, Marsh et al., 2013).
+Of all the observed tidal effects on ice streams described above, it is arguably the long-period modulation in horizontal velocity, often far upstream of the grounding line, which has proven the most challenging to explain as it cannot be described by linear theory and requires a different mechanism.

-One of the first attempts to explain the fortnightly variations in flow speed at Msf frequency observed on the Rutford Ice Stream was by Gudmundsson (2006, 2007)

-25 who suggested that they arise due to the nonlinear relationship between basal motion and basal shear stress.
+One of the first attempts to explain the fortnightly variations in flow speed at Msf frequency observed on the Rutford ice stream was by Gudmundsson (2007), who suggested that they arise due to the nonlinear relationship between basal motion and basal shear stress.
 Due to this nonlinearity, the increase in basal velocity arising from an increase in shear stress is larger than the decrease from an equal but opposite reduction in shear stress.
-As a result of this imbalance over one tidal cycle there is a net forward motion and over several tidal cycles the variation in tidal range leads to long period modulation of flow speeds.
+As a result of this imbalance over one tidal cycle, there is a net forward motion and over several tidal cycles the variation in tidal range leads to long-period modulation of flow speeds.